Deploy prebuilt apps

 | 2.
 Wire the second JDE source | Add a jdedwards2 connector / pool pointing at the second JDE instance. |

-See Nomaflow → Bundled jobs → nomasx1-init-db for the parameter shape and the clone semantics.
+See Nomaflow → Bundled jobs → nomasx1-init-db for parameters + clone semantics.

 | Channel | What it carries | Cadence |